fulcro-legacy/fulcro-lein-template/resources/leiningen/new/fulcro/shadow-cljs/README.md

 ```

 You must have `npm` and Chrome installed.
 The tests use the `npm`
 utility Karma for actually running the tests.
+This target will run
+both client and server tests.

 ## Dev Cards

 The source is in `src/cards`.
+Remember to add devcard files here, and add
-To add a new card namespace, remember to add a require for it to the `cards.cljs` file.
+a require the for new card namespace to the `cards.cljs` file.

 ## I18N